 With the excellent help of contributors from the Norwegian tech-community, we started programming a community-based surveillance system for the Red Cross or Red Crescent movement.
 By the end of 2019 we had expanded our volunteer community to include coders in Dakar, Senegal and Brussels, Belgium - reaching over 250 volunteers from over 10 countries!

-A first version of the platform was put in production in May 2018, and has been piloted in Somaliland since by the Somalia Red Crescent Society and during the Mozambique cholera response operation in 2019.
+A first version of the platform was put in production in May 2018.
+It was then piloted in Somaliland by the Somalia Red Crescent Society and during the Mozambique cholera response operation in 2019.

-In 2020 the result of our volunteers' and partners' commitment and efforts was finally launched:
+The result of our volunteers' and partners' commitment and efforts was the launching of Nyss in 2020.